babel5405/ravencore-lib/docs/index.md

 ## Principles

 Ravencoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the ravencoin network allows for highly resilient ravencoin infrastructure, and the developer community needs reliable, open-source tools to implement ravencoin apps and services.
-Ravencore provides a reliable API for JavaScript apps that need to interface with ravencoin.
+The decentralized nature of the Ravencoin network allows for highly resilient ravencoin infrastructure, and the developer community needs reliable, open-source tools to implement ravencoin apps and services.
+Ravencore provides a reliable API for JavaScript apps that need to interface with Ravencoin.

 To get started, just `npm install ravencore` or `bower install ravencore`.